-Action # Title Description Total Funds Contributing 2.1 2.1 Professional Development and Coaching 2.1 Professional Development and Coaching in CCSS Math and ELA/ELD, lesson design, assessment and technology.
-Maintain continual learning for teachers and paraprofessionals through release time, after school workshops, webinars, etc. \$0.00 No 2.2 2.2 Conference and Workshop Expenses 2.2 Conference Expenses: TK-8 teachers and administrators will attend conferences, workshops and trainings to increase knowledge and skills in a variety of content areas.
+Action # Title Description Total Funds Contributing 2.1 2.1 Professional Development and Coaching evelopment and ELA/ELD, lesson design, assessment and technology.
+Maintain No 2.2 2.2 Conference and Workshop Expenses 2.2 Conference Expenses: TK-8 teachers and administrators will attend conferences, workshops and trainings to increase knowledge and skills in a variety of content areas.
 Information learned will be shared with the other staff and the Governing Board. \$5,000.00 No 2.3 2.3 Certificated Staff 2.3 Retain/Maintain number of certificated teachers to maintain class sizes.
-Teachers will be hired to accommodate growth and replace leaving staff as needed. (salaries & benefits) \$2,637,826.00 No 2.4 2.4 Job Fairs and Recruitment 2.4 Recruit qualified teachers.
+Teachers will be hired to accommodate growth and replace leaving staff as needed. (salaries & benefits) \$2,976,777.70 No 2.4 2.4 Job Fairs and Recruitment 2.4 Recruit qualified teachers.
 Attend job and recruitment fairs to seek and hire teachers/staff as needed. \$1,000.00 No

 Action # Title Description Total Funds Contributing 2.5 2.5 Paraprofessionals and Instructional Aides 2.5 Classroom paraprofessionals and instructional aides to support classrooms and school programs, as needed.
-To include training and materials \$399,158.00 Yes 2.6 2.6 Residents & Induction Program 2.6 Resident Program for potential teachers: Resident Stipend Materials & Supplies Induction Program for new teachers: County fees for Induction Program Stipends for Induction Support Providers Stipends for Intern Teacher Support Providers \$8,000.00 No 2.7 2.7 Core and Supplement Curriculum; Program/license Subscriptions 2.7 Purchase core and supplemental curriculum and renew subscriptions as data indicates.
-Ensure that new classrooms, to accommodate growth, are set up and equip with grade appropriate instructional materials \$164,800.00 No 2.8 2.8 Support Personnel training/shadow time 2.8 costs to provide training and shadow time for support personnel \$2,500.00 No 2.9 2.9 School Technology (student devices) (Classroom, Teacher, Office & Campus) 2.9 Maintain reliable one-to-one device inventory and software for student access to core and supplemental curriculum.
+To include training and materials (salary & benefits) \$529,569.66 Yes 2.6 2.6 Residents & Induction Program 2.6 Resident Program for potential teachers: Resident Stipend Materials & Supplies Induction Program for new teachers: County fees for Induction Program Stipends for Induction Support Providers Stipends for Intern Teacher Support Providers \$11,000.00 No 2.7 2.7 Core and Supplement Curriculum; Program/license Subscriptions 2.7 Purchase core and supplemental curriculum and renew subscriptions as data indicates.
+Ensure that new classrooms, to accommodate growth, are set up and equip with grade appropriate instructional materials \$326,500.00 No 2.8 2.8 Support Personnel training/shadow time 2.8 costs to provide training and shadow time for support personnel \$2,500.00 No 2.9 2.9 School Technology (student devices) (Classroom, Teacher, Office & Campus) 2.9 Maintain reliable one-to-one device inventory and software for student access to core and supplemental curriculum.
 Purchase student devices and software to accommodate replacements as needed.
 Maintain classroom technology, updates as needed (to include the installation of new boards and professional development for staff use) including Teacher technology.
-Office/Admin staff technology; campus wide technology \$128,000.00 No
+Office/Admin staff technology; campus wide technology \$100,000.00 No